lp-95/Job-Candidates-App/README.md

    Representational State Transfer (REST) Between client, web server (Apache), service layer (contains the buisness logic of application) and database.
  - Application contains JUnit tests of the service and controller layers.
- - Application supports Swagger for simpliest way to testing RESTful APIs.
+ - Application supports Swagger for simpler way to testing RESTful APIs.
  - Application contains the validation of all requests on the Fornt Controller and database layer.
  - Code has been writed using Lombok Plug-in to avoid writing of constructors,